Fusajiro Yamauchi: Distribution across Japan

-Limited to the Osaka and Kyoto region, Fusajiro had the idea to create a distribution network to expand Nintendo’s operations throughout all of Japan.
+Limited to the Osaka and Kyoto region, Fusajiro had the idea to create a distribution network to expand Nintendo's operations throughout all of Japan.
 This was something unheard of at the time, as only drugs and tobacco possessed that kind of distribution.

-And so, in 1907, Fusajiro expanded Nintendo’s operations by making a deal with Nihon Senbai (Note: Japan Tobacco and Salt Co. is also cited but it was formed only in 1949.
-See Bunting, Geoffrey (2022).
-"The birthplace of Nintendo" and "About us") (now Japan Tobacco) to sell Nintendo cards in cigarette shops throughout all of Japan.
-By the time of Fusajiro’s retirement in 1929, Nintendo had become the largest playing-card company in Japan.
+And so, in 1907, Fusajiro expanded Nintendo's operations by making a deal with Nihon Senbai (Note: Japan Tobacco and Salt Co. is also cited but it was formed only in 1949.) (now Japan Tobacco) to sell Nintendo cards in cigarette shops throughout all of Japan.
+By the time of Fusajiro's retirement in 1929, Nintendo had become the largest playing-card company in Japan.

 Personal details

 Without a son, Fusajiro decided to arrange a marriage in 1905 between Sekiryō Kaneda, an employee who started working at Nintendo at the beginning of the decade, and one of his two daughters, Tei.
-Over the next decades, Sekiryō would lead both the Nintendo and Haikyō companies alongside his stepfather until 1929, the year in which Fusajiro retired, and Sekiryō Yamauchi inherited both companies.
+Over the next decades, Sekiryō would lead both the Nintendo and Haikyō companies alongside his father-in-law until 1929, the year in which Fusajiro retired, and Sekiryō Yamauchi inherited both companies.